Gordonby/Devcenter/README.md

 The IaC deployments above have used default parameter values to deploy a good sample configuration of Devbox and ADE.
 The IaC code is capable of deploying much more customised Devcenter environments as these samples show.

+### Deploying into an existing subnet

 `todo`

-### Working with an existing subnet

 ### Leveraging the Azure Image Builder

-Working with standard VM images for Devbox provides a low complexity jumpstart for your dev team.
-The next step in providing tailored images with all the right software for your project is to product custom images.
+Working with the default Marketplace VM images for Devbox provides a low complexity jumpstart for your dev team.
+The next step in providing tailored images with all the right software for your project is to produce custom images that contain all the tools and software needed.

 Maintaining custom images can be time consuming, which is where the Azure Image Builder service comes in.
 It can be leveraged to take default MarketPlace images and layer on customisation before distributing the image to a private compute gallery that integrates with Dev Box.

 > The best thing about Azure Image Builder is the ability to layer on top of the default images with your own config, without needing to login to a VM.